1. I think therefore it’s not XGH.

 16. Don’t try to row against the tide.

 If your colleagues use XGH and you are the only sissy who wants to do things the right way then quit it!
-For any design pattern that you apply correctly your colleagues will generate 10 times more rotten code using XGH.
+For any design pattern that you apply correctly, your colleagues will generate 10 times more rotten code using XGH.

-17. XGH is not dangerous, until you try putting some order into it.
+17. XGH is not dangerous until you try putting some order into it.

-This axiom is very complex, but it says that a XGH project is always in chaos.
+This axiom is very complex, but it says that an XGH project is always in chaos.
 Don’t try to put order into XGH (see Axiom 16).
 It’s useless, and you’ll spend a lot of precious time.
 This will make things go down even faster (see Axiom 8).
 Don’t try to manage XGH as it’s auto-sufficient (see Axiom 11) as it’s also chaos.

 18. XGH is your bro.
 But it’s vengeful.